oschrenk/notes/php+mysql+osx.markdown

 	    DirectoryIndex index.html index.php
 	</IfModule>

-Add a new mimetype so that Apache will direct files ending in .php to the PHP module for processing.
+Add a new MIME type so that Apache will direct files ending in .php to the PHP module for processing.
 Add the following within the <IfModule mime_module> block.
 Without this, all you'll see is the text of your PHP scripts

 	AddType application/x-httpd-php .php
 	AddType application/x-httpd-php-source .phps